GoInterject/GoInterject.github.io/wAbout/Federated-Login-Design.md

 ### Web Pages with Webview2

-In order for the Interject Addin to show the login page and redirect properly to federated login pages, a web browser environment is needed.
+In order for the Interject Add-in to show the login page and redirect properly to federated login pages, a web browser environment is needed.
 Webview2 is a framework for embedding web technologies like HTML and JavaScript in native windows apps of various kinds.

 To learn more about Webview2, refer to this [documentation](https://learn.microsoft.com/en-us/microsoft-edge/webview2/).